SpartanSf/OTDGL/README.md

 # OTDGL

-OTDGL is a fast, lightweight graphics renderer for ComputerCraft: Tweaked, with special focus on CraftOS-PC.
+OTDGL (Open Three D Graphics Library) is a fast, lightweight graphics renderer for ComputerCraft: Tweaked, with special focus on CraftOS-PC.

 Feature support: